Except as allowed in Subsection C below, no floodplain development shall:

 The Zoning Administrator shall deny permits if it is determined the proposed development will obstruct flow or increase regional flood heights 0.01 foot or more, based on the officially adopted FIRM or other adopted map, unless the provisions of Subsection C are met.

-Development which requires a permit from the Department under Chs.
+Development which requires a permit from the Department, under Chs.
 30 and 31, Wis.
-Stats., such as docks, piers, wharves, bridges, culverts, dams and navigational aids, may be allowed if the necessary permits are obtained and amendments to the floodway lines, water surface profiles, BFEs established in the FIS, or other data from the officially adopted FIRM, or other floodplain zoning maps or this chapter are made according to Article VIII.
+Stats., such as docks, piers, wharves, bridges, culverts, dams and navigational aids, may be allowed if the necessary permits are obtained and amendments to the floodway lines, water surface profiles, BFEs established in the FIS or other data from the officially adopted FIRM, or other floodplain zoning maps or the floodplain zoning ordinance are made according to Article VIII of this chapter.

 Public or private campgrounds shall have a low flood damage potential and shall meet the following provisions:

 The campground is approved by the Department of Health Services.